apache/iotdb/docs/Documentation/QuickStart.md

 If your session looks similar to what’s above, congrats, your IoTDB is operational!

-For more on what commands are supported by IoTDB SQL, see Chapter xx.
+For more on what commands are supported by IoTDB SQL, see Chapter 5 of the User Guide.
 It will give you help.

 ### Stop Server